xiph/rd_tool/README.md

 rd_tool
 =======

-rd_tool.py is a script for collecting rate-distortion curves across a series of either local or Amazon AWS nodes.
+rd_tool.sh is a script for collecting rate-distortion curves across a series of either local or Amazon AWS nodes.

 This script is run by arewecompressedyet.com, but can also be run locally to produce the same data.

 Dependencies
 ============

-You will need Python 3.4 or later, as well as [boto3](https://github.com/boto/boto3).
+You will need Python 3.6 or later, [boto3](https://github.com/boto/boto3), tornado, and Rust version 1.52.1 or later.

 On Ubuntu, install with:
 ```